thisrod/pyfield/README.md

 FIXME describe the precise rules for * later on

+FIXME What does W return for epsilon grids?
+Perhaps it just doesn't work, and we need to do S.through(point).W()

 An array of coodinates for all grid points in R<sup>n</sup> is given by

 	S.W()